Skip to content

 The elbow is an incredibly stable joint due to the way the humerus and ulna articulate (giving anterior-posterior and varus-valgus stability), strengthened by the medial and lateral collateral ligaments and the joint capsule.
 Muscles and tendons further strengthen this ring.
 A significant amount of force is needed to dislocate the elbow.

-Traumatic dislocation of the elbow is rare in the paediatric population comprising only 3-6% of all childhood elbow injuries, but the most common large joint dislocation (Lieber et al., 2012).
+Traumatic elbow dislocation is rare in the paediatric population, comprising only 3-6% of all childhood elbow injuries, but it is the most common large joint dislocation (Lieber et al., 2012).
 It is usually the result of a fall onto an outstretched hand, often with a large amount of force involved.

 The easiest way to classify simple elbow dislocations is by describing the direction of ulna dislocation in relation to the distal humerus.